SAP Industry Solutions Licensing

 For each add-on (e.g., SAP PEO for manufacturing execution or SAP GTS for trade compliance), negotiate metrics that match how you operate (if you do low-volume,

-high-complexity production, avoid metrics designed for high-volume scenarios).
 Also, the plan is to collaborate with partners (suppliers and maintainers).
 If they need access to your SAP system, factor that into your named user or indirect usage licensing strategy.

 Common Licensing Pitfalls and Challenges

 - User License Misclassification: In complex environments, it’s easy to assign the wrong user license types (for example, giving a basic user a higher “Professional” license or vice versa).
 This can lead to either inflated costs or compliance gaps.
-In industry scenarios, ensure roles like casual users, heavy power users, and external partners are correctly licensed.
+In industry scenarios, ensure that roles such as casual users, heavy power users, and external partners are correctly licensed.
 In an FUE model, misclassifying many users can cause you to exceed your FUE allotment once SAP recalculates during an audit.

 Recommendations